JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 * As itself, as an app
 * As an installation.
 When you install an app on an account (a user or an organization), that creates an installation.
 Each installation has a unique `id` (the aforementioned payload value), and we can use that to create an API access token.

 Usually, when your Probot app calls `context.github...`, `github` is an authenticated `Octokit` client that uses an **installation token**.
-We can get one of those by creating an access token as the app and then using that to create an access token for an installation, given its ID.
+We can get one of these _installation tokens_ from GitHub, using a JSON Web Token (JWT) that securely proves our app’s identity to GitHub.

 Authenticating as the app is done by combining the `APP_ID` and `PRIVATE_KEY`, using JWTs: